 Alberta is launching a new, more efficient road test system to ensure drivers have timely access to tests while keeping Alberta roads safe.

-Government has strengthened oversight of the system to ensure all road tests are fair and safe, resulting in competent, safe drivers.
-All Class 1, 2 and 3 commercial, truck and bus driver road tests will continue to be conducted by government examiners to ensure drivers are meeting the higher standards set by the new Mandatory Entry-Level Training program.
+We have strengthened oversight of the system to ensure all road tests are fair and safe, resulting in competent, safe drivers.
+All Class 1, 2 and 3 commercial, truck and bus road tests will continue to be conducted by government examiners to ensure drivers are meeting the higher standards set by the new Mandatory Entry-Level Training program.

 View the News Release: